[Updated Dec 2019]

 Interaction Analytics (including speech analytics) does all the hard work for you by “listening” to all forms of communication to spot predefined keywords and expressions that can indicate both problem and opportunity areas as well as valuable insight.

-Interaction Analytics can reduce cost in the contact centre through:
+Speech Analytics can reduce cost in the contact centre through:

-Quality Monitoring & Performance
+Speech Analytics – Improving Quality Monitoring & Performance

 With 100% of calls being monitored and categorised, only the most valuable are passed on for agent training.
-Interaction Analytics can help develop a targeted agent training programme improving overall KPIs, including those designed to reduce the cost to serve.
+Speech Analytics can help develop a targeted agent training programme improving overall KPIs, including those designed to reduce the cost to serve.

-Interaction Analytics can be used as a precautionary mechanism; being able to search for and identify inappropriate interactions through thousands of records, can allow the contact centre manager to remedy the situation before it repeats or escalates.
+Interaction/Speech Analytics can be used as a precautionary mechanism; being able to search for and identify inappropriate interactions through thousands of records, can allow the contact centre manager to remedy the situation before it repeats or escalates.

-4. Robotic Process Automation
+4. Reduce cost in the contact centre with Robotic Process Automation (RPA)

 Robotic Process Automation (RPA) uses robots to eliminate repetitive manual tasks and deliver greater consistency over operational tasks, with unparalleled accuracy and speed.
-Not only does this release the resources companies’ utilities to focus on service, but robots are able to operate continuously around the clock at high speeds.
+Not only does RPA release the resources companies’ utilities to focus on service, but robots are able to operate continuously around the clock at high speeds.

-RPA can reduce costs in the contact centre through:
+Robotic Process Automation can reduce costs in the contact centre through:

 These include application launch, mouse selection, field entry, information copy/paste, template auto-fill and calculations; allowing agents to focus on more challenging tasks of greater value to the business.